 As part of the SAT Suite of Assessments, the PSAT 8/9 makes it easier for students to navigate a path through high school, college, and career.

-Where to Get Scores
+When and Where to Get Scores

 District- and State-Level Data

-Use the integrated online reporting portal to analyze district- and state-level test results and use your findings to increase access, identify skill gaps, and improve instruction.
+Use the integrated online reporting portal to analyze district- and state-level test results, and use your findings to increase access, identify skill gaps, and improve instruction.

 All data points and analysis reports available to schools are also available at the district and state levels.
 Raw data files can also be downloaded for import into district and state systems.